HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 With all the trouble that comes with setting up an exhaust vent, you might ask yourself: Can I run my portable AC without an exhaust hose?

-To answer that question, we’ll need to explain how a portable air conditioner works, and why the exhaust hose is necessary for your AC to function.
+To answer that question, I’ll need to explain how a portable air conditioner works, and why the exhaust hose is necessary for your AC to function.

 Portable air conditioners work by removing from warm air inside of your room.

 But the heat that it removes from your room needs to be put somewhere.
 This is where the exhaust hose comes into play.

 As your portable AC removes heat from the air inside your room, it blows this heat through the exhaust hose.

 If you don’t use the exhaust hose, then your portable AC will not cool your room.
 It will blow all the heat right back into your room.

 By removing the vent hose and running your portable AC, you can turn your portable AC into a dehumidifier.
 If you use your portable AC in this manner it will dehumidify, but not cool your room.

 How to vent a portable air conditioner without a window

 Many people shy away from portable air conditioners because they don’t have a window to vent them out of.
 But there are other ways to vent your portable air conditioner, even if your room doesn’t have a window.